TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 #### Tyk Developer Portal Database

+{{< note success >}}
+**Note**

+Starting from 5.7.0, SQLite support will be deprecated.
+To avoid disrputions, please transition to either PostgreSQL or MongoDB as alternative database options

 By default, Tyk Developer Portal use `sqlite3` to store portal metadata.
 If you want to use other SQL Database, please modify the section below.

 ```yaml